-The California Hospital Facilities Safety Act (SB 1953) specifies certain requirements that must be met at various dates in order to increase the probability that LHH could maintain uninterrupted operations following major earthquakes.
+The California Hospital Facilities Safety Act (SB 1953) specifies certain requirements that must be met at avairous dates in order to increase the probability that LHH could maintain uninterrupted operations following major earthquakes.
 By January 1, 2008, all general acute care buildings must be life safe.
 By January 1, 2030, all general acute care inpatient buildings must be operational after an earthquake.
-In December 2001, LHH finalized and submitted a plan to the State of California indicating that the Laguna Honda Hospital Replacement Project will be fully operational by 2013 and thereby in full compliance with the 2030 requirements.
-A five-year extension for the January 2008 deadline was requested and granted, postponing the deadline to 2013.
+In December 2001, LHH finalized and submitted a plan to the State of California indicating that the Laguna Honda Hospital Replacement Project will be fully operational by 2013 and thereby in full compliance with prestoning the deadline to 2013.

-In November 1999, San Francisco voters approved Proposition A, a ballot measure authorizing the City to issue general obligation bonds to finance the acquisition, improvement, construction and/or reconstruction of a new health care, assisted living and/or other type of continuing care facility or facilities to replace Laguna Honda Hospital (the Replacement Project).
+In November 1999, San Francisco voters approved Proposition A, a ballot measure authorizing the City to issue general obligation bonds to finance the acquisition, improvement, construction and/or reconstruction of a new health care, assisted living and/or other type of continuing care facility or facilities to replace Laguna Honda Hospital (HR Replacement Project).
 Proposition A requires an increase in property taxes to pay for the bonds.
 In addition, Proposition A stipulates that \$100 million of tobacco settlement funds received by the City, excluding \$1 million set aside each year for smoking education and prevention programs, may be used to pay for some construction of the Replacement Project, as well as to offset the cost to property owners of repaying the bonds.
 As of June 30, 2007, General Obligation Bonds in the amount of \$299 million have been sold to fund the Replacement Project.
 During the fiscal year ended June 30, 2007, LHH recognized \$16.8 million in tobacco settlement revenues.